Levoileuxcodeur/Coursera_Capstone/README.md

 For each neighborhoods, I used the numbers of venues in each of the five venues categories to do the clustering excercice.
 It is interesting to understant that I decided to trim down the number of categories from approximately two hundred to five because the K-means algorithm was not able to produce clusters that objectively makes sens from my opinion, given the fact that I know Montreal and Vancouver quite well.
 With only five venue categories, I am asking the algorithm work with a five dimensions matrix, much easier than with two hundred dimension matrix.

-Another interesting point is the K, or number of clusters, that I decided to used.
-I played with several number, ranging between four and twelve.
+Another interesting point is the K, or number of clusters, that I decided to use.
+I played with several numbers, ranging between four and twelve.
 Ultimatatly, I settled for a K of 8.
-To do so, I looked at the
+To do so, I looked at tables of each cluster with each tables showing the most common venues by order.
+I also looked at spider plots showing for each cluster the average number of venues by category.
+The spider plots were especially useful because they would show the distribution amongst each categories but also the density of each venues.

 Content-based recommender: